amirhnourian/Open_AI_Frozenlake/README.md

 which should all be available through Pip.

-No additional setup is needed, so simply clone the repo:
+No additional setup is needed, so clone the repo:
 ```sh
 git clone https://github.com/amirhnourian/Open_AI_Frozenlake.git
 cd Open_AI_Frozenlake